pantheon-systems/documentation/source/content/guides/multidev/02-create-multidev.md

 permalink: docs/guides/multidev/create-multidev
 ---

+This section provides steps on how to create a new Multidev.

+## Create in the Dashboard

-This section provides steps on how to create a new fork in a Pantheon environment by using the code from the Dev environment.
+You can create a new fork in a Pantheon environment by using the code from the Dev environment.

 1. Navigate to the **Site Dashboard** then click the **Multidev** tab.